tianheg/til/html/declare-the-doctype-of-an-html-document.md

-# Declare the Doctype of an HTML Document
+# Declare The Doctype Of An HTML Document

 ```html
 <!DOCTYPE html>